 LGV DRIVER Apprenticeships

-Designed to help drivers get their lorry licence and gain skills to become valued members of an employer’s workforce.
+- Helps drivers get their lorry licence and gain skills to become valued members of an employer’s workforce

-And assist employers who wish to upgrade existing employees’ skills and or who want to recruit new staff to fill their vacancies.
+- Helps employers upgrade existing employees’ skills and/or recruit new staff to retrain them to fill their vacancies.

 Flexible Course delivery: